top of page

 A COMFORTABLE PRISON

-I take no stance in what mindcops people will personally find; this will be different for everyone.
+I take no stance in what mindchains people will personally find; this will be different for everyone.
 This could be an internal myth, a trauma barrier, a societal convention, a political ideology, or anything else.

 Design should ultimately be a universal language for everyone to tell their own stories.
 We need to provide the means of designing to everyone, because through creating together for our own communities, we can improve our world without needing to rely on the Designer Gods to notice our plea and fix the world for us.
 Design is not an elitist profession, it is a tool of the people.